openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 #### Eventual Migration to CAPI/CAPV

-The definition of the CRDs above is intended to follow a similar pattern followed by [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/pull/1210/files).
-Migration would consist of migrating the `ipaddressclaim.machine.openshift.io` and `ipaddress.machine.openshift.io` CRDs to the analogous CAPI CRDs.
+The inclusion of the CRDs above is intended to follow a similar pattern followed by [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/pull/1210/files).
+Migration would not require any migration due to the `ipaddressclaim.ipam.cluster.x-k8s.io` and `ipaddress.ipam.cluster.x-k8s.io` CRDs already being a part of CAPI/CAPV.

 ### Risks and Mitigations